-One of the three most venerated religious sites in Sri Lanka Kataragama is held sacred by Buddhists and Hindus, even Muslims and Christians visit here in hope of divine intervention.
+One of the three most venerated religious sites in Sri Lanka Kataragama is held sacred by Buddhists and Hindus.
+Muslims and Christians also visit here in hope of divine intervention.

 The ancient shrine complex includes a Hindu kovil, a Buddhist temple and an Islamic mosque and it is indeed a place where races, religions, cast and creed meet to beg favour at a colourful festival.
 The Kataragama shrine is devoted to an eternally youthful god named Skanda – in fact, the only deity common to the indigenous Vedda people, as well as Sinhala and Tamil believers.
 Sri Lankans of all communities are drawn here to observe practices dating from ancient times.
 The passionate devotees partake in incredible rituals of painful penance, it is however, far easier to watch the traditional ‘Kawadi’ dancers whose vibrant energy and devotion is truly enthralling.